mhaythornthwaite/Football_Prediction_Project/README.md

 - Goal Difference
 - Shot Difference
 - Shots Inside The Box Difference
-- Posession Difference
+- Possession Difference
 - Pass Accuracy Difference
 - Corners Difference
 - Fouls Difference

 The above describes the features for a single team, hence the number of features is doubled to 14 when predicting the outcome of a match.
-Like-for-like features were visualised in figure 1, and demonstate that the chosen features have some influence on the outcome of a match, with the execption of number of fouls, which appears to have little correlation with the target result.
+Like-for-like features were visualised in figure 1, and demonstrate that the chosen features have some influence on the outcome of a match, with the exception of number of fouls, which appears to have little correlation with the target result.

 <img src="https://raw.githubusercontent.com/mhaythornthwaite/Football_Prediction_Project/master/figures/average_10_games_team_target_result.png" alt="Figure 1">